Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 #### 3.3.1 General

 - Anisotropic filtering is the process of keeping the texture quality.
-- Without this effect textures are blurry when viewed from oblique camera angles.
+- Without this effect textures are blurry if viewed from oblique camera angles.
 - Anisotropic filtering is always enabled.

 #### 3.3.2 Properties